-I became an EvangeLista in the ’90’s, subscribing to the Mac EvangeList published by Guy Kawasaki.
-Armed with GK’s facts, I went armed into battle with my PC loving colleagues.
-I watched in horror as Sculley ousted Steve from Apple, and the company entered a period of mediocrity that nearly ended it when Gil Amelio took charge and in a stroke of visionless leadership insisted on building the same crappy beige boxes that everyone else was building.
+I became an EvangeLista in the ’90s, subscribing to the Mac EvangeList published by Guy Kawasaki.
+Armed with GK’s facts, I went armed into battle with my PC-loving colleagues.
+I watched in horror as Sculley ousted Steve from Apple, and the company entered a period of mediocrity that nearly ended when Gil Amelio took charge and, in a stroke of visionless leadership, insisted on building the same crappy beige boxes that everyone else was building.

-My evangelism never slackened, despite these setbacks, despite the criticism and doomsaying of friends, family and colleagues.
-I continued to pick fights with PC users who just didn’t, and couldn’t, “get it”.
+My evangelism never slackened, despite these setbacks, the criticism and doomsaying of friends, family and colleagues.
+I continued to pick fights with PC users who just didn’t, and couldn’t, “get it.”

-My heart soared when Steve came back to Apple, and the launch of the first iMacs in Bondi Blue changed the world.
+My heart soared when Steve returned to Apple, and the launch of the first iMacs in Bondi Blue changed the world.
 It was the beginning of the revolution I always knew would come.
-My Bondi Blue Rev B iMac still works, and has a safe place in my house, as a reminder of what change can look like.
+My Bondi Blue Rev B iMac still works and has a safe place in my house as a reminder of what change can look like.

-As I sit writing this on my 27″ I5 iMac, I am in awe of what great leadership can do.
-To say that I am inspired by Steve Jobs leaves it a little short.
+As I write this on my 27″ I5 iMac, I am in awe of what great leadership can do.
+To say that Steve Jobs inspires me leaves it a little short.

-So this year I’ll add October the 5th to my Mac calendar, next to January 24th, 1985, as a key date in my calendar.
-I’ll remember and be inspired by Steve’s words and actions as a great leader, a great businessman, and a great person.
-I’ll try to make my life a little simpler and a little clearer, following his lead, and I’ll say “Thanks for everything, Steve.
+So this year, I’ll add October the 5th to my Mac calendar, next to January 24th, 1985, as a key date in my calendar.
+I’ll remember and be inspired by Steve’s words and actions as a great leader, businessman, and person.
+Following his lead, I’ll try to make my life a little simpler and a little clearer, and I’ll say, “Thanks for everything, Steve.
 We’ll miss you!”.